 The Safer Gambling Standard is not mandatory.
 Gambling businesses invest a significant amount of time and resources in evidencing that they meet the requirements set out in the Standard.

-Each gambling business that has received the Safer Gambling Standard accreditation has achieved the Standard at a specific level, i.e. from Base Level up to Advanced Level 3.
+Each gambling business that has received the Safer Gambling Standard assurance has achieved the Standard at a specific level, i.e. from Base Level up to Advanced Level 3.
 The level achieved depends upon how much evidence each business has provided on its approach to safer gambling at the time of the assessment.

 Gambling businesses that have achieved the latest version of the Safer Gambling Standard will have been required to evidence the achievement of certain criteria that may not have been present in previous versions of the Standard.
 The current version of the Safer Gambling Standard is version 2.1 and you can find out more about the current requirements here.